jlangch/venice/doc/readme/recursion.md

 *Definition:*  The tail position is a position which an expression would return a value from.
 There are no more forms evaluated after the form in the tail position is evaluated.

+*Remember:*  Venice offers various alternative solutions to recursion to solve loops like `(+ 1 2 3 4 5 6)` to sum up a list of numbers or the powerful `reduce`
+ function: `(reduce + [1 2 3 4 5])`.
+Many Venice functions accept an arbitrary
+ number of arguments to prevent you from writing loops.

 Example 1: Recursively sum up the numbers 0..n: